 How do the central and local governments compare?

-Since 2017, the Gherbal Initiative (GI) and Democracy Reporting International (DRI) have tested the implementation of ATI in central and local government authorities.
+Since 2017, the Gherbal Initiative (GI) and Democracy Reporting International (DRI) have tested the implementation of ATI in central and local government authorities (see attachments below).
 In fact, the results showed that only 31% of the central government’s bodies responded to requests for information and only 45% of those did so within the legal deadline.
 The highest state authorities, including the offices of the president, the prime minister, and the speaker of the parliament, did not comply with ATI.

 Local authorities complied relatively better with ATI: 41% of municipal unions provided answers to all the requested information, versus 36% of municipalities.
 However, it should be noted that municipalities and federations of municipalities mostly share information to publicise their achievements rather than to comply with the spirit of ATI.

 DRI’s survey results show a discrepancy between what is declared and what is practised.
 Half of the municipalities and all unions stated that they publish all the needed information in compliance with ATI law.
 In practice, local authorities prefer to provide selective information on an ad hoc basis.
 Municipal unions publish only 10% of the information relating to budgets and decisions.
 These numbers may reflect that most unions do not view the law positively (only 12% do so).